-What is ultrasonography?
+What is an ultrasound?

-Ultrasound is used to create images of soft tissue structures, such as the gall bladder, liver, heart, kidney, female reproductive organs -- and even of babies still in the womb.
+Ultrasound images help in the diagnosis of a wide range of diseases and conditions.
+Ultrasound is used to create images of soft tissue structures, such as the gall bladder, liver, heart, kidney, female reproductive organs -- and even of fetuses still in the womb.
 Ultrasound can also detect blockages in the blood vessels.

-What is examined during an abdominal ultrasound?
+What is an abdominal ultrasound?

 On the day of the test